TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/3 TPK/Session 20.md

 "Reporting.
 Was able to pass trials.
 Got location of Soulmongerer.
 At Omu 90 km south 30 east, 100 below other questions follow." - [[Ash]] via Sending Stone

-"Return to Port Nyanzaru, Thundering Lizard.
+"Return to [[Port Nyanzaru]], Thundering Lizard.
 Re-evaluating distribution of forces and priorities.
 I have questions for you." - [[Shadowmantle (aka Valindra Cimber)]] to Ash via Sending Stone Reply.

 Locke pilots the slimy mech, and after a few hours they make camp.